jwickowski/codepruner.com/src/codepruner.com/content/english/just-ideas.md

 ## Azure Marketplace
 When you select a resource to install you select them in the Azure Marketplace.
 There are a lot of services provided by Microsoft.
-We described some of them in [the previous post]({{< relred "./2024-06-04-core-services-in-azure-for-az-900.md" >}}).
-But it is more that that.
+We described some of them in [the previous post] But it is more that that.
 - It is very similar to normal eShop
 - There are products/services from Microsoft and from other vendors
 - One template can provide one or more services